 At the heart of things instead of on the periphery (“Mittendrin statt nur dabei”):

-this was a famous advertising slogan used by a German TV sports channel.
-This slogan also holds for the Helmholtz Cluster for a Sustainable and Infrastructure-Compatible Hydrogen Economy (HC-H2).
-The town of Jülich, Forschungszentrum Jülich, and the cluster are all situated in the heart of the Rhenish mining area, which is currently covered in a blanket of snow.
-This is clear to see in a photo taken of a section of the region from an altitude of 6,000 metres (see interactive image below).
-The Inden and Hambach open-cast mines can be clearly identified in the photo.
-We can also imagine where we would find the two cavities of the Garzweiler open-cast mine, where today the A44 motorway runs through the middle.
-For decades, the region has been characterized by its open-cast lignite mines and power plants; lignite ensured prosperity and security of supply.
-However, it is also part of the problem of global warming, because greenhouse gases are released into the atmosphere during mining and electricity generation.
+– a sports television station once used this slogan to advertise itself.
+The slogan also applies to the Helmholtz Cluster for a sustainable and infrastructure-compatible hydrogen economy HC-H2 in a figurative sense.
+After all, Jülich, Forschungszentrum Jülich and the cluster are located right at the heart of the Rhenish mining district, which is currently covered in snow.
+This becomes particularly clear in a photo that shows a section of the core area from an altitude of 6,000 meters.
+The Inden and Hambach opencast mines are clearly visible in the photo.
+The two depths of the Garzweiler open-cast mine, through which the Autobahn 44 runs today, can at least still be guessed at.
+For decades, the region has been shaped by its open-cast lignite mines and power plants; lignite has ensured prosperity and security of supply.
+But it is also part of the problem of global warming, because climate-impacting gases are released into the atmosphere during mining and power generation.

 At the heart of things instead of on the periphery (“Mittendrin statt nur dabei”): this slogan also makes sense with a view to the energy transition, a process that has started due to a decision taken to phase out lignite-based electricity generation.
 And this will happen sooner than originally planned.
 Instead of 2038, coal will no longer be mined in the Rhenish mining area from 2030; job cuts are already necessary.
 The Rhenish mining area needs to reinvent itself to ensure that the phasing out of lignite leads to successful structural change as opposed to a structural break.
 We are currently in the middle of this process, which we aim to successfully implement throughout the entire region.